joaoviniciuss/cliente-teste/README.md

 + The current version of the API is v1.0.

-1. Creating a new Person using POST /api/v1.0/cliente API
+1. Creating a new Cliente using POST /api/v1.0/cliente API
 + localhost:8080/api/cliente/
 Example: